 News is very essential in the financial market such that many advanced traders pay hundreds or thousands of dollars every month to have access to the latest information.
 The famous Bloomberg Terminal costs more than $20,000 per year while Reuters Eikon goes for more than $1,800 per month.

 News are important because they affect the prices of assets directly.
 For example, in stocks, news about a company may have a major effect on its performance.
-Recently, Salesforce announced that it would spend more than $27 billion to acquire Slack, the collaboration tool.
+In 2021, Salesforce announced that it had spent more than $27 billion to acquire Slack, the collaboration tool.